(August 5, 2022: Yikes!! This post is WAY outdated! I am now updating it. See changes in strikeouts and bold text.)

 In my book DEEP GREEN, published in 2017, I called out North American consumer culture as the culprit of ecosystem degradation and social/economic injustice on this planet.
 And, I called on my fellow North Americans as being the ones who could lead the shift to a sane, humane culture by radically reducing our own footprints.

 Speaking as a person of Anglo-European descent, I say the above not in the spirit of woeful self-flagellation, nor performative penitence.
-Rather, I say it because WE (the same culture that started it) CAN FIX IT.
+Rather, I say it because WE (the same culture that started it) CAN FIX IT by dismantling colonizer culture.
 Our culture has spread all over the world.
 Now, by our deliberate choice, we can DISMANTLE COLONIZER CULTURE, in order to make space for the cultures of deep eco-awareness and deep compassion that already exist on this planet but are being destroyed by colonizer culture.
 Then, compassion and eco awareness will come to underlie more and more of our everyday actions, even those of us who are born into and baked into colonizer culture.

-Note, this is nothing personal — in the sense that it’s not about beating up individual AngloEuroNorthAmerican folks.
-And, it’s not even about beating up AngloEuroNorthAmerican culture.
-It’s about recognizing where our culture has taken a wrong turn away from connection with nature and with fellow beings, and then each doing our part to dismantle WSC/colonizer culture so the prevailing mode on the planet can get back to mutual care and nature-connectedness.
+Note, this is nothing personal — in the sense that it’s not about beating up individual AngloEuroNorthAmerican people.
+It’s about recognizing that our minds have been colonized.
+And setting about decolonizing our minds.
+And each doing our part to dismantle WSC/colonizer culture so the prevailing mode on the planet can get back to mutual care and nature-connectedness.
 And THAT is where it gets personal in a GOOD way.

-Because my book is addressed to AngloEuroNorthAmericans as the ones who need to lead the change, does that mean I am seeking to ignore Black readers, or other people of color who might read my book?
+Because my book is addressed to AngloEuroNorthAmericans as the ones who need to lead the change (by dismantling WSC), does that mean I am seeking to ignore Black readers, or other people of color who might read my book?
 No way!

-To any Black person or other person of color who has read my book or followed my blog, or has found this post: I am truly honored that you are here, and I hope you will find my writings helpful to you in achieving your personal and planetary goals.
+To any Black person, indigenous person, or other person of color who has read my book or followed my blog, or has found this post: I am truly honored that you are here, and I hope you will find my writings helpful to you in achieving your personal and planetary goals.

-By addressing my book to my fellow AngloEuroNorthAmericans (“AENA” for short?), I am simply acknowledging that MY culture (white North American) started the problem, whereas Black and indigenous cultures were originally sustainable, earth-centered, & regenerative, before the AENA influence colonized them and took hold.
+By addressing my book to my fellow AngloEuroNorthAmericans (“AENA” for short?), I am simply acknowledging that MY culture (white North American colonizer culture) started the problem, whereas Black and indigenous cultures were originally sustainable, earth-centered, & regenerative, before the colonizer culture took hold.
 And, because of the political, social, and economic oppression wrought by systemic racism, I am in no moral position to tell people of color they need to reduce their eco footprint.

 That said, if you are a person of color who has arrived here because you want to find out more about how your seemingly small daily choices as a citizen/consumer can help the planet (while also benefiting you personally), then I am thrilled to welcome you, and will support your quest in any way I can.
 (And by the way, fellow white people take note: Numerous research studies have shown that there is a significantly higher percentage of Black people and other people of color in the USA who are concerned about the environment, than white people who are.
 Not surprising when we consider that communities of color tend to be disproportionately affected by pollution and other environmental issues.)